-With the purpose of providing access to the islands and coastal cities in Vietnam, we cooperate with the major ferry companies: Superdong Speed Ferry, Greenlines DP, Cat Ba Island and Phu Quoc Express.
+With the purpose of providing access to the islands and coastal cities in Vietnam, we cooperate with the major ferry companies: Cat Ba Island, Daiichi Travel, Superdong Speed Ferry, Phu Quoc Express and Greenlines DP.

 We support advance ticket booking for ferry routes to Cat Ba island in the Northeastern Coast, Phu Quy island and Con Dao archipelago in the Southeastern Coast, and Phu Quoc, Nam Du, Hon Son and Hon Tre islands in the Southwestern Coast.